tinkitwong/Assessment---GovTech/README.md

 ## API Routes

-Note : API Usage via Postman Collections; Download and import Postman Collections into your Personal Workspace and follow the examples given.
+Note : API Usage via Postman Collections; Download and import `GovTech Assessment API.postman_collection.json` into your Personal Workspace and follow the examples given.
 Please see the description and examples of each EndPoint provided.

-1. Household
+### Household
 - [X] Create Household
   - http://localhost:8080/api/household/create
 - [X] Add a Family Member to Household